-10 Exercises You Can Do At Your Cubicle Or Desk
+10 Cubicle Exercises You Can Do At Your Desk

 Have you heard?
 Sitting in one position all day at your office cubicle or desk is taking its toll on your health.
 The typical office worker spends 30-40 hours sitting stationary in an office chair.
 This sedentary lifestyle has negatively impacted our lives.
 But, it’s not too late to do something about it.
 That’s why ROSI Office Systems wanted to create this helpful infographic to get you moving throughout your day at the office.